Peter Swan (footballer, born 1966)

 Peter Harold Swan (born 28 September 1966) is an English former footballer who played as a defender and centre forward.
-In a sixteen-year professional career in the English Football League he scored 62 goals in 445 games.
+In a 16-year professional career in the English Football League, he scored 62 goals in 445 games.

-He began his career with local side Leeds United in 1984, before he moved on to Hull City for £200,000 in 1989.
-Two years later he transferred to Port Vale for a fee of £300,000.
-He spent three years with Vale, before he was sold on to Plymouth Argyle for the same price.
+He began his career with local side Leeds United in 1984 before he moved on to Hull City for £200,000 in 1989.
+Two years later, he transferred to Port Vale for a fee of £300,000.
+He spent three years with Vale before being sold to Plymouth Argyle for the same price.
 During his time at Vale Park he was selected in the PFA's Second Division team of the season in 1992–93, before he won promotion out of the division in 1993–94; he also won the TNT Tournament in 1992 and the Football League Trophy in 1993 with the club.
-However at Plymouth he failed to find success, and was instead transferred to Burnley for £200,000 after just twelve months.
-In 1997, he signed with Bury for £50,000, before he returned to Burnley as a free transfer signing the following year.
-In 2000, he joined York City, before he retired later in the year.
+However, at Plymouth, he failed to succeed and was transferred to Burnley for £200,000 after just twelve months.
+In 1997, he signed with Bury for £50,000 before he returned to Burnley as a free transfer signing the following year.
+In 2000, he joined York City before he retired later in the year.

 Early life

 Born in Leeds, he grew up in a newsagents with his sisters Janice and Diane.
-England and Great Britain rugby league footballer; Harry Wilson was a great-grandfather of his through his father's side.
+England and Great Britain rugby league footballer Harry Wilson was a great-grandfather of his through his father's side.
 Swan supported West Ham United as a boy.

-As a child he played alongside Don Goodman in a local youth side.
+As a child, he played alongside Don Goodman for a local youth side.
 When Swan moved up into Belle Isle Middle School, staff member John Bateman spotted his talent and recommended him to Yorkshire Amateurs.
 He later played for Leeds City Boys, the area's top junior side, where he once came up against John Beresford, who would become his close friend.

-In September 1980, Leeds United chief scout Geoff Saunders signed Swan up as a schoolboy on £25 a week.
+In September 1980, Leeds United chief scout Geoff Saunders signed Swan up as a schoolboy for £25 a week.